 Statistics, Data, & Policy Statements are collected from local law enforcement agencies, the Dean of Students Office, and other campus resources.

-This data is reviewed, shared, and submitted in accordance with the Jeanne Clery Act.
+This data is reviewed, shared, and submitted in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).